Last Updated 8/6/2020

 Please note, screening and masks are still required before entry to the facility.

-As we continue to operationalize living with COVID and to provide a supportive environment for our patients, effective Monday, June 29, 2020 we will change our policy on who is allowed to accompany patients in the building.
-The following categories will be unchanged:
+As we continue to operationalize the necessary changes to provide care during the COVID 19 pandemic and in order to provide a supportive environment for our patients, the policy on who is allowed to accompany patients in the building is as follows:

 - Two parents may accompany neonates for initial visits in the first two weeks of life if needed.

-- Patients with cognitive or mobility impairment may be accompanied by one support person who passes screening
+- Patients with cognitive or mobility impairment may be accompanied by one support person.

 Drive-Up COVID Testing Sites Adjust Days of Operation to Accommodate Demand

 Littleton Regional Healthcare (LRH) and ClearChoiceMD Urgent Care, a New Hampshire based urgent care company, have partnered to make COVID-19 Active Infection and Antibody Testing available to the Littleton and Lincoln/Woodstock areas and surrounding communities.
 Collaborative efforts between the two organizations have resulted in expanded testing capabilities for the White Mountains of New Hampshire.

 The two organizations launched the drive-up testing site in Lincoln in early May and expanded their partnership by opening the Littleton site later in the month.
 Both testing sites have updated days of operation to accommodate the level of demand for testing.